Do You Know Your Protector Chemistry?

 CARPET WITHOUT DYE SITES

-For years, nylon and wool were the dominate carpet fibers, and many customers valued carpet protection, as demonstrated by the huge popularity of Stainmaster™ fibers.
+For years, nylon and wool were the dominant carpet fibers, and many customers valued carpet protection, as demonstrated by the huge popularity of Stainmaster™ fibers.
 Recently; however, polyester, olefin, and triexta have started to take the place of nylon as the dominant fiber for residential carpet.

 Polyester, olefin, and triexta don't have dye sites.
-They have their color “built in” and can’t be dyed.
+They have their color “built-in” and can’t be dyed.
 This is a good thing if your kid spills his Kool-Aid® on your carpet.
 Since there are no dye sites, you can just wipe it up without leaving a bright red spot behind.

 Nothing is bulletproof though… These fibers' Achilles heel is oil.
 They love it.
 You’ll hear them called oleophilic (oil-loving) fibers, because they suck oils up and don’t easily release them.
-These types of carpet get very noticeable traffic lane patterns that are difficult to clean.
+These types of carpets get very noticeable traffic lane patterns that are difficult to clean.
 Aggressive chemistry and high heat are often required to eliminate the grungy look these fibers get over time.

 Because there aren't dye sites, there is no need to use an anionic dye blocker, it wouldn't bind to the carpet fiber and you'd be wasting time and money.
 Use a fluoroprotector like Advanced Protector with Teflon™ instead.
 These protectors will repel oil and water and limit the amount of oily soils the carpet soaks up - it’ll keep the carpet looking newer, longer, and make your cleaning a year later MUCH easier.